gnzlbg/slice_deque/readme.md

-The double-ended queue in the standard library ([`VecDeque`]) is implemented using a growable ring buffer (`0` represents uninitialized memory, and `T` represents one enelemnt in the queue):
+The double-ended queue in the standard library ([`VecDeque`]) is implemented using a growable ring buffer (`0` represents uninitialized memory, and `T` represents one element in the queue):

 ```rust
 // [ 0 | 0 | 0 | T | T | T | 0 ]